CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 ![alt text](../images/01-jupyter_icon.png "Jupyter")

 In command line, we can find the URL and the initial token for authentication.
 With the browser of your choice, open the address printed on the command line on log in.
+In some cases, IE opens automatically and will directly bring you into Jupyter.

 ![alt text](../images/01-jupyter_starting.png "Jupyter Command Line")